Killing of Giulio Regeni: Accusations against Egyptian officials and trial

 In December 2020, four agents of Egypt's National Security Agency—Major Madgi Ibrahim Abdelal Sharif, Major General Tariq Sabir, Colonel Athar Kamel Mohamed Ibrahim, and Colonel Uhsam Helmi—were charged by Italian prosecutors with the aggravated kidnapping of Regeni.
 Major Sharif was also charged with conspiracy to commit aggravated murder.
 In May 2021, the judge Pier Luigi Balestrieri ordered a trial, which was the ultimate resort for the Italian authorities, to begin in October 2021.
 It was ruled that they would be tried by the prosecutors in Italy on charges of torturing, kidnapping, and murdering Regeni.
 On 14 October 2021, the Third Corte d'Assise of Rome invalidated the trial, stating that the three members of the National Security Agency had not been notified about their charges and that therefore the trial could not begin.
 As a result, the case returned to the judge of the preliminary hearing.
 On 20 September 2023, the Constitutional Court of Italy ruled that the four Egyptian officials can be put on trial, notwithstanding the resistance of the Egyptian authorities, which foreclose delivering a formal notification to the defendants.
-The trial is scheduled for February 2024.
+The trial started in absentia in February 2024, and as of January 2026, the trial was suspended pending a query by the defence to the Constitutional Court.

 On 2 June 2024, according to the independent investigative journalistic TV program Report, citing information close to the Italian secret services, Regeni was still alive on 29 January 2016 and the Italian government knew it ("We don't have him, but he's still alive...") but did nothing to save him.